Kaina Tanimura: Club career

+Iwaki FC

 In 2020, Tanimura moved to the Japan Football League club Iwaki FC.
 He made his debut for the club in August 2020, coming on as a late substitute in a 4-1 league defeat to Verspah Oita.
 On his first start in the following month, Tanimura scored his first goals for Iwaki, scoring two goals in a 4–3 league victory over Kochi United SC.
 Tanimura went on to make a few more short appearances throughout the rest of the season, playing 9 times across all competitions, scoring 3 goals in total.

 In 2021, he played 24 games and scored 6 goals, as Iwaki were crowned champions of the JFL and were promoted to the J3 League for the first time in their history.

 In 2022, Tanimura was largely used as an impact player from the bench in his first season in the J3 League.
-In spite of his relatively low amount of minutes played, he did manage to score 6 goals during the season, all of which came from appearing as a substitite.
+In spite of his relatively low amount of minutes played, he did manage to score 6 goals during the season, all of which came from appearing as a substitute.
 He appeared in 29 games as Iwaki were crowned champions of the J3 League and were promoted to the J2 League for the first time in their history.
 On 12 December 2022, Tanimura renewed his contract with club for the 2023 season.

 He scored on the opening match of the 2023 season in a 3–2 defeat to Fujieda MYFC.

+Yokohama F. Marinos

+On 6 July 2025, it was announced that Tanimura would be joining J1 League club Yokohama F. Marinos.